 For a faster and easier initial configuration, ProMinent recommends that general configuration of the controller, especially during commissioning, be performed using a portable computing device like a laptop or a tablet computer.
-Refer to the Aegis II Browser manual for more information.
+Refer to the Aegis II Browser manual for WiFi and Ethernet connection information.